MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-hdfs.md

 **Applies to: Microsoft R Server for Hadoop**

 This article explains how to load data from the Hadoop Distributed File System (HDFS) into an R data frame or an .xdf file.
-It also provides examples that demonstrate several common use cases for using HDFS data in a RevoScaleR session.
+Example script shows several use cases for using RevoScaleR functions with HDFS data.

 ## Load data from HDFS